tonytw1/squirrel-detector/README.md

 ## Running a model with TensorFlow Serving

-[https://www.tensorflow.org/tfx/serving/docker](TensorFlow Serving) makes it easy to deploy new algorithms and experiments, while keeping the same server architecture and APIs.
+[TensorFlow Serving](https://www.tensorflow.org/tfx/serving/docker) claims to make it easy to deploy new algorithms and experiments, while keeping the same server architecture and APIs.

 This looks exactly what we want.
 A way to deploy a saved model behind a REST API.

 A Docker container is provided.
-We use this as a base image to produce an image with our model baked into it.
+We can use this as a base image to produce an image with our model baked into it:

 [serving/Dockerfile](serving/Dockerfile)

 Testing locally:

 `
 docker run -p 8501:8501 -e MODEL_NAME=ssd_mobilenet_v2_320x320_coco17_tpu-8 eelpie/tensorflowserving
 `